NavyaG-lab/Tech-writer/infrastructure/serving_layer.md

  - `:target-date`: the day that the data was loaded
  - `:value`: a map representing the row of the dataset

+## Plumatic schemas for the payload

+The [Sarcophagus](https://github.com/nubank/sarcophagus) project publishes the Plumatic schemas of the serving layer datasets as artifacts to the `nu-maven` repository.
+You can use theses schemas as a dependency in your service if you don't want write them yourself.
+Take a look at this [guide](https://github.com/nubank/sarcophagus#how-can-i-use-a-dataset-artifact) to learn more about how to use those artifacts.

 ## Conrado

 `conrado` is a service that runs in the prod environment.
 It serves data out the DynamoDB table that `tapir` loaded data into, via an HTTP interface, described below:

+- _coerce one_ `GET /api/dataset/:dataset/row/:id`: gets the row of a dataset given the primary key id, supports coersion and Sachem
+- _coerce many_ `POST /api/dataset/:dataset/rows`: gets the rows of a dataset given the primary key ids under the :ids parameter of the request body, supports coersion and Sachem

  - _fetch many_ `/api/dataset/:id`: gets the results for all datasets loaded into `conrado`'s table with the provided id/entry primary key (i.e. customer ID or account ID)
  - _fetch one_ `/api/dataset/:id/:dataset`: gets the row of a dataset given the primary key id